geerteltink/geert.elt.ink/data/posts/2015-12-30-psr7-abstract-action-factory-one-for-all.md

     <footer class="blockquote-footer">Abdul Malik Ikhsan (@samsonasik)</footer>
 </blockquote>

-After some more info I decided to try it out and it's actually pretty brilliant.
+After some more research I decided to try it out and it's actually pretty brilliant.
+Zend ServiceManger 3 is needed for this.

 ```php
 <?php